How much does a planning application cost?

 Note, there are different fees for England and Wales.
 In Wales the cost of a typical householder application is £190, while a Lawful Development Certificate is half the normal planning fee.
-Applications to planning authorities in Wales should be made on the Planning Applications Wales website.
+Applications to planning authorities in Wales should be made on the Planning Applications Wales website2.

 There is a range of exemptions and reductions that are available depending on the circumstances.

 You can also use the Planning Portal's fee calculator4 to work out fees for different kinds of proposal.